 Item Slot Widgets are the primary method for showing the contents of an item slot.
 Item Slot Widgets can query for a given slot based on some query, or can be given a SlotRef directly on construction.
 Once bound to an item slot, it will display the contents of that slot.

 Provided is an example Bag widget, which fills the widget with Item Slot Widgets equal to the number of slots in a bag inventory, and bound to those slots.
 It's a good reference for dynamically creating Slot Widgets!

 Items are displayed using an 'Item Card' widget, or a specific UMG subclass that contains a reference to an item and displays the information within that card.
 By default, there are two types of Item Cards, Small and Large.
 Small Item Cards are generally a 32x32 image displaying the item on top of the item slot widget or while dragging and dropping.
 Large Item Cards are used to display the item when you mouse over the Item Card, and often contain all of the data.
-The Item Cards look into the Item's UI Data for textures and names to use.
+The Item Cards look into the Item Fragments for what information to display.